World literature: Contemporary understandings

+Yu’s works are composed out of transnational engagements, but the cosmopolitan references in his stories do not merely renounce national categories.
+Rather, these invocations of transnational literature – including nineteenth-century works from Russia, England, and fin-de-siècle European writers – in ‘Sinking’ and ‘Nights of Spring Fever’ complicate the espousal of cosmopolitanism.
+As a result, Yu’s works prove how foundational dimensions in the world literary space are less inclusive than generally assumed: the first being anachronistic borrowings from transnational loci as the means of competing for temporal consecration and aesthetic modernity, and the second, the supposition that translation helps peripheral writers surmount structural inequalities within the world literary space.

-The field of world literature continues to generate debate, with critics such as Gayatri Chakravorty Spivak arguing that too often the study of world literature in translation smooths out both the linguistic richness of the original and the political force a work can have in its original context.
-Other scholars, on the contrary, emphasize that world literature can and should be studied with close attention to original languages and contexts, even as works take on new dimensions and new meanings abroad.
+Other scholars emphasize that world literature can and should be studied with close attention to original languages and contexts, even as works take on new dimensions and new meanings abroad.
+Gayatri Chakravorty Spivak argues that too often the study of world literature in translation smooths out both the linguistic richness of the original and the political force a work can have in its original context.

 World literature series are now being published in China and in Estonia, and a new Institute for World Literature, offering month-long summer sessions on theory and pedagogy, had its inaugural session at Peking University in 2011, with its next sessions at Istanbul Bilgi University in 2012 and at Harvard University in 2013.
 Since the middle of the first decade of the new century, a steady stream of works has provided materials for the study of the history of world literature and the current debates.
 Valuable collections of essays include: